bonitoo-io/influxdb-java/README.md

 // backpressureStrategy = DROP_OLDEST
 BatchOptions options = BatchOptions.DEFAULTS;
 ```
-There is also configuration for disable batching:
+There is also configuration for disable batching (data points are written asynchronously one-by-one):
 ```java
 BatchOptionsReactive disabledBatching = BatchOptionsReactive.DISABLED;